US lays out enforcement priorities for animals on planes

 The department's enforcement office said that it doesn't plan to stop airlines from asking passengers "reasonable" questions about a service animal's vaccinations, training and behavior.
 Airlines can require advance notice if passengers plan to bring an emotional support animal — several already do — but can't impose the same requirement for service animals such as guide dogs for the blind.

-The number of animals on planes has been rising in recent years as more people bring a companion for emotional support.
+The number of animals on planes rose rapidly in recent years as more people began bringing a companion for emotional support.
 Most flying pets are tame, but there have been some well-publicized instances of animals biting passengers or airline employees and other reports of animals relieving themselves in the cabin.

 An American Eagle flight attendant needed stitches after a passenger's dog bit him on the hand during a flight last month.
 The man's union, the Association of Flight Attendants, called the enforcement policy an important step to deal with a "mess of animals loose in the aircraft cabin."